mahdiyari/hive-bridge/Standards.md

+Below are notes written during development.
+Might not be fully accurate right now.

+---

 ### Wrapping HIVE/HBD

 Transfer operation to the bridge account with the following memo structure:

 ```
 ETH:[eth address]
 ```

 For example:

 ```
 {
   "amount": "0.001 HIVE",